Jump right to it: To get the best health insurance in New Jersey, get quotes from competing companies using this form.

 - Cosmetic surgery: No form of purely elective surgery is covered by health insurance.

 - Bariatric surgery: There is no federal mandate that requires health insurance companies to cover bariatric surgery — even when deemed medically necessary.
 Insurance providers may elect to voluntarily provide this benefit on a plan-by-plan basis.
+So, you may want to shop plans to find the best option.

 Finding Affordable NJ Health Insurance